 Protect northern-plains from the cold continental air masses of central Asia.

-Had there been no Himalayas, the whole of India would have been a desert and its winters would have been very severe.
+If there was no Himalayas, the whole of India would have been a desert and its winters would have been very severe.

-But the Chinese aggression on India in 1962 has reduced the defense significance of the Himalayas.
+But the Chinese aggression on India in 1962 has reduced the defense significance of the Himalayan mountains.

 Source of Rivers